-All students in years 1-6 participate in at least two hours of physical activity each week, in line with public schools policy.
+All students in Years 1-6 participate in at least two hours of physical activity each week, in line with public schools policy.
 The school employs a Physical Education teacher ensuring that all classes receive one lesson a week of specialist sport teaching.
 This is supplemented with combined sport classes amongst year groups on a Friday afternoon and class teacher led daily fitness activities.
-Additionally, students also get the opportunity to do yoga, Edu-Dance, social dance (Years 5 and 6) and Bike-Ed (Years 5 and 6).
+Additionally, students also get the opportunity to participate in yoga, Edu-Dance, social dance (Years 5 and 6) and Bike-Ed (Years 5 and 6).

 Top left: Interschool Tennis Competition

 Bottom left: The 2019 Boys T-20 Cricket State Champions with Mitch Marsh at the WACA